eddmann/eddmann.github.io/_posts/2021/2021-02-18-advent-of-code-2015-day-23-opening-the-turing-lock.md

 ## Part 2

-For part two we are required to revise the initial _a_ register value to 1, and then return the _b_ value again.
+For part two, we are required to revise the initial _a_ register value to 1 and then return the _b_ value again.
-This can be done with a single modification, and upon execution we have the desired answer we are looking for 🌟.
+This can be done with a single modification, and upon execution, we have the desired answer we are looking for 🌟.

 ```typescript
 const part2 = (input: string): number =>